 Burnout is a major factor in the healthcare industry and an issue that employees can’t really afford to be having.
 Not only for their mental health but for their livelihood.
 Burnout causes so many mental and physical ailments like exhaustion, excessive stress, detachment from your work, lack of motivation and inspiration, and poor personal image.
 With 42% of physicians finding themselves experiencing burnout symptoms in 2021 and 96% of medical professionals understanding that burnout is a serious issue, the knowledge is there, but the follow-through is where we need to be headed.

 One great thing is the industry, for the most part is well aware of burnout.
 While occasionally some individuals label general stresses or feelings of being uncomfortable as burnout, it’s important to understand there is a very big difference between the two.
-Stress can be seen as finding it difficult to handle pressure but we can see the end in sight.
 When it comes to burnout, we are deep in a cycle of negativity after investing all of ourselves into something and being unable to restore ourselves or fill our own cup back up.
 Then when we do need help, we don’t seek it.
 Research has found that 42% of physicians will shy away from receiving help and 43% of medical professionals will isolate themselves to try and deal with the problems on their own.
 Even worse, when we don’t seek help, burnout has the potential to take years to bounce back from.